FreeFalcon/freefalcon-central/README.md

 ## Build Instructions

+For a complete step by step instructions, read the FreeFalcon build manual.docx.

 FreeFalcon currently requires Visual Studio 2010, updated to SP1.

 To load the Installer project, you'll need the latest version of the WiX